Learn what a coping saw is and why it’s an essential for your DIY toolkit

 Scribing skirting boards is another common application.
 This is where you shape one end of the skirting board so that it fits neatly into a corner against another length of skirting board.
 This is typically used where mitre joints do not fit together well due to uneven walls.

-A coping saw with the right blade – look to use a blade with 24 TPI or similar – can also be used to cut through metals such as aluminium, tin and copper.
-A blade with a high TPI is also a good choice for cutting plastics such as PVC which plastic plumbing pipe is made of.
+A coping saw with the right blade – one with 24 TPI or similar – can also be used to cut through metals such as aluminium, tin, and copper.
+A blade with a high TPI is also a good choice for cutting plastics, such as plastic plumbing pipe.

-The first thing you will need to do is install a blade to match whatever material you are cutting.
-This will differ depending on what coping saw you have, but you typically place one end in the pin and adjust the tension so that when you place the other end of the blade in the other pin it stays in place but isn’t tight.
+The first step is to install a blade that matches the material being cut.
+This will differ depending on what coping saw you have.
+Typically, place one end in the pin and adjust the tension so that when you place the other end of the blade in the other pin, it stays in place but isn’t tight.

-Then adjust the tension – commonly with the handle – and angle ready to start.
-Don’t over tighten the blade, while it needs to be secure it also needs to have a little flex in it.
+Then adjust the tension – usually with the handle – and set the angle to begin.
+Don’t overtighten the blade; while it needs to be secure, it should also have some flexibility.

 There is an art to using a coping saw and getting curves right.
-But set the blade at the right angle for the cut, secure what you are cutting and follow the pencil guide you've marked out and all should be good.
-To get a smooth finish get a sander or sandpaper to remove any rough edges.
+But set the blade at the right angle for the cut, secure what you are cutting, and follow the pencil guide you've marked out, and all should be good.
+To achieve a smooth finish, use a sander or sandpaper to smooth out any rough edges.

-If you're cutting from the centre of material or away from the edge you will need to drill a pilot hole first.
-Then remove one end of the blade place through the hole and then reattach and adjust tension before you start sawing
+If you're cutting from the centre of the material or away from the edge, you will need to drill a pilot hole first.
+Then, remove one end of the blade, place it through the hole, and reattach it, adjusting the tension before you start sawing.

 Are coping saws hard to use?